Editor’s note: This post was originally published in 2019 and has since been updated to ensure accuracy and to adhere to modern best practices.

 This might sound simple, but it’s the core of why SEO works, and it’s why long tail keywords lead to conversions.

-Note: We do this type of work for our clients day-in and day-out.
-If you want us to increase your traffic and sales by implementing our winning SEO strategies, please contact us.
+Need help to get it done?
+We do this type of work for clients day-in and day-out.
+If you want to increase your traffic and sales with our winning SEO strategies, please contact us today.